hoonzis/fluentnest/README.md

 Distinct values
 ---------------
-Getting distinct values by certain property is translated into a Terms query behind the scenes.
+Getting distinct values by certain property is translated into a **Terms** query.
 Like other operations it is chainable.
 A helper getter will return the value as the correct type.
 This works for enums as well - in the following example the second line gets all the *EngineType* enum values stored in ES.

 ```Csharp